 Cancer

-Careful treatment planning begins as soon as the brain tumor or spinal cord tumor has been diagnosed, many times including treatment options that can occur before surgery.
-At Piedmont Brain Tumor Center, our specialty team works together for optimal treatment planning for each individual case.
+Careful treatment planning begins as soon as the brain or spinal cord tumor has been diagnosed, often including treatment options that can occur before surgery.
+At Piedmont Brain Tumor Center, our specialty team works together for the best treatment plan for each individual.
 Treatment may include surgery, radiation therapy, medical therapy or clinical trials.

 We take a team approach to caring for patients with brain cancer.
 Our multidisciplinary team of doctors, nurses and navigators work together to provide personalized treatment for each patient.
 Treatment planning conferences are used to provide patients with a treatment recommendation.